Kalophain14/phone_tracker/README.md

 1. Visit the application in your web browser.

-2. Register for an account or log in with your credentials.

-3. Add devices to your account and configure their tracking settings.

-4. Start tracking your devices in real-time.
+2. Start tracking your phone number in real-time.

-5. Use the geofencing and alert features to monitor device movement.

-6. View the history of device locations on the user dashboard.

 ## Contributing